NBA players to resume playoffs after brief strike, Thursday's slate postponed: reports

 The development came a day after the Bucks failed to show up for their playoff game against the Orlando Magic.
 The team chose to strike over the Blake shooting in Kenosha, Wis.
 The Magic supported the Bucks’ decision and the four other teams who were playing that night followed suit.

-The Bucks released a joint statement with support of the front office on their reasons why they chose not to play.
+The Bucks released a joint statement with support of the front office about reasons they chose not to play.

 “Over the last few days in our home state of Wisconsin, we’ve seen the horrendous video of Jacob Blake being shot in the back seven times by a police officer in Kenosha, and the additional shooting of protestors.
 Despite the overwhelming plea for change, there has been no action, so our focus today cannot be on basketball,” the team said.